CIRADA-Tools/RM-Tools/README.md

  Initial version by Cormac R. Purcell
  Currently maintained by CIRADA

+Version 1.1 is now released!
+Check the wiki for new functionality.

 Installation, usage instructions and detailed algorithm information can be found in the [wiki](https://github.com/CIRADA-Tools/RM-Tools/wiki).